-RESTRICTIONS: For nursing majors who will continue with CHEM106 High school algebra required in lieu of Corequisites; one year of high school chemistry recommended.
+RESTRICTIONS: For nursing majors who will continue with CHEM106.
+High school algebra required in lieu of Corequisites; one year of high school chemistry recommended.
 Only one course from among CHEM101, CHEM103, CHEM105 and CHEM111 can count toward graduation.
 CHEM 106 ELEMENTARY BIOORGANIC CHEMISTRY 5 Survey of organic chemistry and biochemistry.
-Includes one three-hour laboratory per week that deals with selected concepts in biochemistry and bioorganic chemistry.
-PREREQ: CHEM105.
+Includes one three-hour laboratory per week that deals with selected concepts in biochemistry and bioorganic chemistry PREREQ: CHEM105.
 RESTRICTIONS: For nursing majors.

 CHEM 111 GENERAL CHEMISTRY 3

-Fundamental laws of chemical action with emphasis on atomic structure, chemical bonding, equilibrium, reaction kinetics and the important classes of substances
+Fundamental laws of chemical action with emphasis on atomic structure, chemical bonding and the important classes of substances.

-PREREQ: One semester of high school chemistry, two years strongly preferred COREQ: CHEM119, and MATH115 or higher math course.
+PREREQ: One year of high school chemistry, two years strongly preferred

+COREQ: CHEM119, and MATH115 or higher math course.

 RESTRICTIONS: For biochemistry, chemistry, chemical engineering and environmental engineering majors.
-Only one course among CHEM101, CHEM103, CHEM105 and CHEM111 can count toward graduation
+Only one course among CHEM101, CHEM103, CHEM105 and CHEM111 can count toward graduation.

 CHEM 112 GENERAL CHEMISTRY 3

-A continuation of CHEM111
+Introduction to most of the major sub-fields of chemistry: descriptive inorganic chemistry, coordination chemistry, organic chemistry, nuclear chemistry, thermodynamics, kinetics and electrochemistry.

-PREREQ: CHEM103 or CHEM111.
+PREREQ: CHEM103 or CHEM111

 COREQ: CHEM120

-RESTRICTIONS: For chemistry and chemical engineering students.
-Only one course among CHEM102, CHEM104 and CHEM112 can count toward graduation.
+RESTRICTIONS: For biochemistry, chemistry, chemical engineering and environmental students.
+Only one course among CHEM102, CHEM104 and CHEM112 can count toward graduation

-CHEM 119 QUANTITATIVE CHEMISTRY 1 2
+CHEM 119 QUANTITATIVE CHEMISTRY I 2

-Chemical equilibrium theory applied to basic gravimetric and volumetric analyses.
-Includes one three-hour laboratory per week.
+Chemical equilibrium theory applied to basic gravimetric and volumetric analyses includes one three-hour laboratory per week

-PREREQ: One semester of college chemistry.
+PREREQ: One semester of college chemistry

 COREQ: CHEM111 and MATH115

 RESTRICTIONS: One year of high school chemistry accepted in lieu of Prereq.

 CHEM 120 QUANTITATIVE CHEMISTRY II 3

 The theory of analytical chemistry with introductory practice in UV-visible spectroscopy, electrochemistry and separation science.
-Includes two three-hour laboratories per week

-PREREQ: CHEM104 or CHEM111.
+Includes two three-hour laboratories per week PREREQ: CHEM104 or CHEM111.

 COREQ: CHEM112

 CHEM 166 SPECIAL PROBLEM 1-3 PF

 CHEM 213 ELEMENTARY ORGANIC CHEMISTRY 4

-Fundamentals of organic chemistry.
-Includes one three-hour laboratory per week that introduces basic laboratory techniques of organic chemistry.
+Fundamentals of organic chemistry Includes one three-hour laboratory per week that introduces basic laboratory techniques of organic chemistry.

-PREREQ: CHEM102 or CHEM104 or CHEM105.
+PREREQ: CHEM102 or CHEM104 or CHEM105

 RESTRICTIONS: Designed for students of agriculture, human resources and medical technology

 CHEM 214 ELEMENTARY BIOCHEMISTRY 3

-Principal classes of biomolecules and their metabolic interrelationships
+Principal classes of biomolecules and their structural and metabolic interrelationships PREREQ: CHEM213.

-PREREQ: CHEM213

 CHEM 216 ELEMENTARY BIOCHEMISTRY LABORATORY 1

-Principal classes of biomolecules and their metabolic interrelationships
+Basic manipulations and techniques for the characterization of biomolecules

 PREREQ: CHEM213

 COREQ: CHEM214

 CHEM 220 QUANTITATIVE ANALYSIS 3

 Chemical equilibria in aqueous solutions; volumetric and gravimetric analysis; and introduction to chromatography and spectrometry

 PREREQ: CHEM102, CHEM104 or CHEM105

-COREQ: CHEM221.
+COREQ: CHEM221

+CHEM 221 QUANTITATIVE ANALYSIS LABORATORY 1

+The practice and application of volumetric and gravimetric analysis, as well as basic chromatographic and spectrometric measurements

+PREREQ: CHEM102, CHEM104 or CHEM105.